replicatedhq/help-center/content/docs/snapshots/cli.md

 SnapshotsAWSRegion: S3 bucket region.
 This option is only used with s3 backend.

 SnapshotsAWSKeyID: ID of the secret key that has write access to the specified S3 bucket.
 This option is only used with s3 backend.
+Leave unset on EC2 to use the instance profile.

 SnapshotsAWSSecretKey: Secret key value.
 This option is only used with s3 backend.
+Leave unset on EC2 to use the instance profile.

 SnapshotsSFTPHost: Hostname or IP of the server where snapshots will be stored.
 The value can be in host or host:port format.
 The address can be of the same server, however the value localhost cannot be used.
 This option is only used with sftp backend.